isaacgray52/final-project-upenn-fire-department/README.md

 What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?

 The UPenn Firetruck will put an end to fires that are normally inaccessible to humans, and/or supervise over areas to detect fires.
-This project incorporates multiple different sensors and actuators, including sensors for heat and distance, as well as actuators for drive, steering, aiming, and blasting water.
+This project incorporates multiple different sensors and actuators, including sensors for heat and distance, as well as actuators for drive, steering, aiming, and blasting water, meaning that it is a culmination of many of the different, interesting means of control we have learnt through the semester, along with some more.
+Its intended purpose is to find heat sources (fires) and cool them down (with water).

 ### 3. Goals